WeCanDoBetter/phenomenal-ai/README.md

   the context window.
 The context window is the number of tokens to unmask in the history when generating a response.
 This allows you to control the prompt size and the amount of context provided to the model.
-- ✨ **High-Level Abstraction**: Phenomenal AI provides a high level of abstraction for AI-based conversation models.
-This allows you to focus on the conversation logic and not the underlying model.
-- 📝 **TypeScript**: The package is written in TypeScript and provides type definitions.
 - 📦 **Lightweight**: The package has only one external dependency (`mustache`), making it lightweight and easy to use.
 - 🧪 **Extensible**: The package is designed to be extensible.
 You can provide